smatechnologies/opcon-servicenow-custom-application/README.md

 Implements a mechanism to update the status of the OpCon Task when the Incident Ticket is updated consisting of Business Rules and Rest Messages.

 If the Incident Ticket:
-* moves from the New to In-Progress state, the OpCon Task state is changed to Under Review.
+* moves from the New state to the In-Progress state, the OpCon Task state is changed to Under Review.
-* moves from In-Progress to resolved state, the OpCon Task state changes to Fixed or can be restarted depending on which
-  business rule is enabled
+* moves from In-Progress state to the resolved state, the OpCon Task state changes to Fixed or can be restarted depending on which business rule is enabled
 * moves to cancelled state, the OpCon Task is cancelled.

 See documentation directory for more information on the implementation, the installation and the ServiceNow Connector.